Sunni, Shia, Sufi, Salafist & Wahhabi: What’s The Difference?

 Currently there are an estimated 50 million Salafists world wide.

-As I mentioned in the introduction, that was by no means an exhaustive list of Muslim groups, but those are the ones that appear in the mainstream media the most, so they’re worthy of our attention.
+As mentioned, this was by no means an exhaustive list of Muslim groups, but those are the ones that appear in the media the most, so they’re worthy of our attention.

 READ NEXT: